NVIDIA/cccl/docs/thrust/submitting_a_pr.rst

 Creating a Commit
 ~~~~~~~~~~~~~~~~~

-Once you’re satisfied with your patch, commit your changes:
+Once you're satisfied with your patch, commit your changes:

 Thrust-only Changes
 ^^^^^^^^^^^^^^^^^^^